tofarr/persisty/README.md

 ## Examples

-[The Messager Example App](examples/messager_1) demonstrates a step by step build of an application with security and business logic.
+[The messenger Example App](examples/messenger_1) demonstrates a step by step build of an application with security and business logic.